arend-lang/site/src/documentation/language-reference/expressions/universes.md

 * If {%ard%} l1 {%endard%} and {%ard%} l2 {%endard%} are level expressions of the same kind, then {%ard%} \max l1 l2 {%endard%} is also a level expression of the same kind as {%ard%} l1 {%endard%} and {%ard%} l2 {%endard%}.

 Since the only level variables are {%ard%} \lp {%endard%} and {%ard%} \lh {%endard%}, the expression {%ard%} \max l1 l2 {%endard%} is useful only when one of the levels is a constant.

+## Level parameters

+It is possible to declare definitions with several level parameters with the following syntax:
+{% arend %}
+\func func \plevels p1 <= p2 <= p3 \hlevels h1 >= h2 (A : \Type p2 h1) (B : \Type p3 h2) => \Type p1
+{% endarend %}

+All level parameters of the same type must be linearly ordered.
+In the example above, {%ard%} func {%endard%} has three predicative level parameters which are declared in ascending order and two homotopy level parameters in descending order.
+Level arguments for a definition with multiple level parameters can be specified as before:
+{% arend %}
+\func example => func \levels (1,2,3) (2,1) Nat Nat
+{% endarend %}

+If level parameters are not explicitly declared for a class, they are inhereted from the first super class (if any).

 ## Level inference